Tarot Reading

 Ready when you are

-5✦ per draw.
+Priced per draw, shown before you confirm.
 A real shuffle, every time.

 Full 78-card deck, cryptographic shuffle, question-aware reading — no subscription.